Car Sharing in Amsterdam: Greenwheels, ConnectCar, Car2Go and IONIQ

 T: +31(0)88 311 9898

-Another option is the Car2Go scheme, which has 300 electric Smart cars (2 seater automatics) parked around Amsterdam.
-Car2Go is a subsidiary of Daimler AG and runs similar schemes in other cities worldwide.
+Car2Go is a subsidiary of Daimler AG and has 350 electric Smart cars (2 seater automatics) parked around Amsterdam.
+Car2Go runs similar schemes in other cities and has over 3 million members worldwide.